A very small amount of water pressure may be lost when you fit a water softener, but Harvey water softeners are designed to minimise the effects.

 The more people that people live in your household, the more water they typically use.
 Your demonstrator might ask you about the number of bathrooms or cloakrooms in your home.
 If your children are currently small or your family is expanding, it’s worth bearing in mind that your water usage may increase over the life of your water softener.

 To make sure your water pressure isn’t noticeably affected by the water softener installation, we offer different sizes to accommodate different levels of water use.
 A larger softener can soften more water, more rapidly, maintaining the pressure comfortably if your water usage is higher.
 In a smaller household, a smaller capacity water softener will be easily able to maintain pressure.

 Our water softeners help you around the home in so many ways.
 Softened water can prevent limescale build-up in taps, pipes and appliances.
 Many people think it tastes better than hard water, and it’s much softer on skin.
-Get in touch with our experts to find out more about our 3 month no obligation trial.
 Request a quote.